BLEND360/blendx-sfguide-mktplace/docs/PIPELINES.md

 If not specified, values are auto-detected from QA channel.

-## Restart Script (restart.sh)
+## Manage Service Script (manage-service.sh)

-Used by the QA pipeline to restart the SPCS service after deployment.
+Used by the QA pipeline to manage the SPCS service after deployment.

 ### Environment Variables